Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results on involving dualization (Theorems and )

+\begin{proof}[Proof of Theorem~\ref{thm_dual_face_volumes}] The proof is again divided into four parts: the proofs of \eqref{eq:dual_vol} and assertion (a) are followed by proofs of assertion (b) for $l=d$ and $l=1$, respectively.

-\begin{proof}[Proof of Theorem~\ref{thm_dual_face_volumes}] We first show the inequalities for $l \in \{1, \ldots, d\}$.
-Let $\beta_1, \ldots, \beta_{d+1}$ denote the barycentric coordinates of $o$ with respect to $S$ and assume $\beta_1 \ge \ldots \ge \beta_{d+1}$.
-Proposition~\ref{dual_same_bc} yields that $o$ has the same barycentric coordinates with respect to $S^{\ast}$.
+{\em Inequality \eqref{eq:dual_vol}.} Let $l \in \{1, \ldots, d\}$.
+Let $\beta_1 \ge \ldots \ge \beta_{d+1}$ denote the barycentric coordinates of $o$ with respect to $S$.
+Then \eqref{eq:neq_dual_prop_bc} yields that $o$ has the same barycentric coordinates with respect to $S^{\ast}$.
 Proposition~\ref{dual_one_ilp} guarantees that $S^{\ast}$ is a $d$-dimensional simplex with precisely one interior integral point.
 Hence, by \eqref{eq:face_vs_bc_max}, we have that for every $l$-dimensional face $F$,